chris1384/mta-tas-dm/README.md

 - Choose one of the versions of TAS to install ('new' is recommended)
 - Paste *tas* folder in the resources folder,
 - Open your server or type *refresh* in the server console if it's already running,
-- Type *start mta-tas-dm* in the server console,
+- Type *start tas* in the server console,
 - You should see an output about the resource that got started.

 - Done!